themesberg/flowbite/content/components/mega-menu.md

             </ul>
             <div class="mt-4 md:mt-0">
                 <h2 class="mb-2 font-semibold text-gray-900 dark:text-white">Our brands</h2>
-                <p class="mb-2 font-light text-gray-500 dark:text-gray-400">At Flowbite, we have a portfolio of brands that cater to a variety of preferences.</p>
+                <p class="mb-2 text-gray-500 dark:text-gray-400">At Flowbite, we have a portfolio of brands that cater to a variety of preferences.</p>
                 <a href="#" class="inline-flex items-center text-sm font-medium text-blue-600 hover:underline hover:text-blue-600 dark:text-blue-500 dark:hover:text-blue-700">
                     Explore our brands
                     <span class="sr-only">Explore our brands </span>